Are Lawn Care Treatments Safe?

 *Please see our Today’s Visit page for additional information after each lawn care application.

-If you are interested in Green Giant’s services, we would like to answer any questions you have!
+If you live in local communities from Reading and Wyomissing to Bethlehem and Kutztown and are interested in Green Giant’s safe and pet friendly lawn care services, we would like to answer any questions you have!

 Green Giant Home & Commercial’s Lawn Care services control weeds, build the thickness and density of your lawn and protect it from being damaged by insects and disease, providing you with a great-looking, healthy lawn.
 We offer fertilization, weed control, liming, insect control, and aeration and overseeding.
 Visit our Lawn Care page for more information.